Emile-2/AWS-terraform-GitHub-project/README.md

 }
 ```
    **Step 3:** Initialise Terraform
-   - From your CMD in directory you're working from run `terraform init`
+   - From your terminal in directory you're working from run `terraform init`
    **Expected output**
    (insert screenshot here)